jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding.md

 - In addition, a 48 hour time point is often useful.
 Start another capture plate for 48 hours after first _E. coli_ exposure and repeat the embryonic viability calculation.

 ### MEDIA:

-<ins> NGM Plates (500 mL) <ins>
+<ins> NGM Plates (1000 mL) <ins>

 - Mix the following reagents:
-  - 1.5 g NaCl
+  - 3 g NaCl
-  - 1.25 g Bacto Peptone
+  - 2.5 g Bacto Peptone
-  - 8.5 g Bacto Agar
+  - 17 g Bacto Agar
-  - Add water to 487.5 mL
+  - Add water to 975 mL
 - Add a stir bar

-- Autoclave media for at least 30 minutes to sterilize
+- Autoclave media for at least 40 minutes to sterilize
 - Cool media to 50 – 65C.
 - Using sterile technique, add:
-  - 0.5 ml 5 mg/ml Cholesterol
+  - 0.5 mL 5 mg/mL Cholesterol
-  - 0.5 ml 1 M CaCl2
+  - 0.5 mL 1 M CaCl2
-  - 0.5 ml 1M MgSO4
+  - 0.5 mL 1M MgSO4
-  - 12.5 ml 1 M Potassium Phosphate Solution (pH 6)
+  - 12.5 mL 1 M Potassium Phosphate Solution (pH 6)

-- To make NGM+CARB plates, add Carbenicillin to a final concentration of 100 mg / L:
+- To make NGM+CARB plates, add Carbenicillin to a final concentration of 100 ug/mL:
-  - 0.5 ml 100 mg/ml Carbenicillin in 500 ml total volume
+  - 1 mL 100 mg/mL Carbenicillin in 1000 mL total volume

 - To make 1 mM NGM+IPTG+CARB plates, add:
-  - 0.5 ml 1M IPTG (alternatively, IPTG can be top-spread onto each plate prior to use)
+  - 1 mL 1 M IPTG (alternatively, IPTG can be top-spread onto each plate prior to use)

 - Once all ingredients have been added, stir media thoroughly and then pour into 6 cm plates.